ThePat02/BehaviourToolkit/docs/documentation.md

 # Examples
-> 🚧 Work in progress
+> 🚧 Work in progress 🚧

 Examples are located in the `examples` directory.
+(What a surprise!)